Skip to content

 Spills are not static events.
 Risk spikes when someone sits down: seated load raises the pressure at the wet interface.
 In industrial terms, this is hydrostatic head—the pressure required to force water through a fabric system.

-When a 180lb user sits on a spill, they create hydrostatic head pressure that can exceed the barrier’s rating—especially at seams, piping, and cushion transitions where liquid can channel into the interior.
+When a 180lb user sits on a spill, seated pressure creates hydrostatic head that can exceed the fabric barrier’s rating — especially at seams, piping, and cushion transitions where liquid can channel into the interior.

 Once moisture breaches the surface, the internal system is at risk.
 This ties directly to Suspension Science and Sofa Longevity: repeated moisture exposure can accelerate corrosion and reduce the lifespan of load-transfer components.